oanguenot/webrtc-experiments/documentation/Integrating webRTC.md

 On the **signaling** part, you should find all the messages exchanged between peers that can help you understanding what happened.
 On that part, you can log the messages.
 But you need the WebRTC knowledge to understand the content.

 On the **media** part, a first step of understanding is accessible just by the absence of the media.
 If you don't see the recipient or don't hear him, you know that you have an issue...
 More concretely, using Chrome you have access to a [Chrome WebRTC internals](chrome://webrtc-internals/), the same for Firefox with the [about:WebRTC](about:webrtc).
 I'm not aware of a such tool for Safari at this time of writing.
 These tools give you a lot of information regarding the establishment of the media session and the session itself.

+Additional logging methods can be put in place with Chrome on different platforms by following the guide [WebRTC Logging](http://webrtc.github.io/webrtc-org/native-code/logging/).
+The same for Firefox in that guide [Media/WebRTC/Logging](https://wiki.mozilla.org/Media/WebRTC/Logging).

 If you're more than a Web developer, you can use a network packet analysis tool such as **Wireshark**.
 And if you have deployed your own TURN server, such as **Coturn**, you can check the associated logs if there is trouble when establishing the session.